yasasrich/Jenkins-Activity/README.md

 - Fork this repository
 - Clone your fork
 - In the `com.training.pom.pages` package, create the following two files with the specified content:
-    - `iframePage.java`: This should represent all the elements in the (Robots iFrames Page)[https://robots.liberari.com/iframes].
+    - `iframePage.java`: This should represent all the elements in the [Robots iFrames Page](https://robots.liberari.com/iframes).
-    - `iframeceptionPage.java`: This should represent all the elements in the (Robots iFrameception Page)[https://robots.liberari.com/iframeception].
+    - `iframeceptionPage.java`: This should represent all the elements in the [Robots iFrameception Page](https://robots.liberari.com/iframeception).

 - In the `com.training.pom.tests` package, create the following two files with the specified content:
     - `iframeTest.java`: This should contain any 2 tests for `iframePage.java`.
 The tests you write are up to you as long as they are valid.